Inside Joe Biden's newly decorated Oval Office - KION546

 The Washington Post, which got a first look at the Oval’s new interior decorations, reported that the Franklin portrait and a nearby moon rock set are meant to represent Biden’s interest in science.

-A bronze bust of labor leader Cesar Chavez was also placed on the credenza behind his desk.
+A bronze bust of Latino civil rights leader Cesar Chavez, created by artist Paul Suarez, was also placed on the credenza behind his desk.

+Chavez sought to bring awareness to the harsh conditions of farmworkers in the US and fight for better wages.
+The prominent inclusion of his bust in the West Wing came the same day that Biden proposed immigration legislation that would allow undocumented farmworkers to qualify to apply for green cards immediately.

+Julie Chavez Rodriguez, the labor leader’s granddaughter, is Biden’s director of the White House Office of Intergovernmental Affairs.

 Biden also prominently placed the White House collection painting “Avenue in the Rain” to the right of the seat at the Resolute Desk.

-The painting, rife for metaphors, was on display in the Oval under Trump, but switched out during his term.
+The artwork, rife for metaphors, was on display in the Oval under Trump, but switched out during his term.

+The oil painting, created in 1917, was also in the Oval Office during the Obama and Clinton administrations.

-Though not entirely visible to television cameras, the Post reported that “busts of the Rev. Martin Luther King Jr. and Robert F. Kennedy flank a fireplace in the office.”
+Though not entirely visible to television cameras, the Post reported that “busts of the Rev. Martin Luther King Jr. and Robert F. Kennedy flank a fireplace in the office” — in an apparent nod to their efforts in the civil rights movement.
 There are also busts of Rosa Parks, Eleanor Roosevelt and an Allan Houser sculpture depicting a horse and Chiricahua Apache rider.
 The sculpture, the Post said, once belonged to the late Sen. Daniel Inouye, a Democrat representing Hawaii.

-The Post report says other parts of the office now feature paintings of George Washington, Abraham Lincoln and a bust of Daniel Webster, a former senator who defended the Union.
-A bust of Winston Churchill has also been removed from display.
+The Post report says other parts of the office now feature paintings of George Washington, Abraham Lincoln, Franklin D. Roosevelt, Thomas Jefferson and Alexander Hamilton and a bust of Daniel Webster, a former senator who defended the Union.
+A bust of Winston Churchill has been removed from display.

 On the Resolute Desk